ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 ```

-- Add any subcommand to terraform -help to learn more about what it does and available options.
+- Add any subcommand to terraform -help to learn more about what it does and the available options.

 ```bash
 terraform -help apply